ip4-team/ionwatcherbot/README.md

 When manually adding users to a list, please use commas `,` to separate usernames.

 **5 .
 Will the bot keep running if I close the terminal/command window after I successfully launched it?**
 A .
-Not per se, but this is doable.
+Not *per se*, but you can set this on your own.
 On Linux, for example, you could use `screen` to run the bot without having to keep an active terminal:
 `cd` to the ionwatcherbot directory
 `screen python main.py`
 (input password)